-The famous World Peace cookie is a decadent chocolate shortbread cookie studded with chocolate chips.
-The crumbly, but not to crisp texture and rich chocolate flavor makes this a cookie you’ll want to bake again and again.
+World Peace cookies are a famous and decadent chocolate shortbread cookie studded with chocolate chips.
+The crumbly, but not too crisp texture and rich chocolate flavor makes this a chocolate cookie recipe you’ll want to bake again and again.

-Then one day, when I was trying to find the perfect balance of cookies for my cookie boxes to give as Christmas gifts, I finally gave them a try.
+Then one day, when I was trying to find the perfect balance of cookies for my cookie boxes to give as Christmas gifts, I finally gave World Peace cookies a try.
 And I’m so glad I did!

 The Secret of World Peace Cookies